What is a foreign trust?

 Our tax laws are such that no tax is payable in New Zealand on trust income or beneficiary distributions as long as:

-- beneficiaries are not NZ residents; and
+- Beneficiaries are not New Zealand residents; and

 It is the last point that is the most significant (i.e. the focus on the tax residence of any settlors).
 Most other countries focus on the residency of the trustees, i.e. trusts must file tax returns and pay tax in the country where the trustees reside.
 New Zealand is unusual in that its focus is on the residency of the settlor(s).